bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 The samples (or cells) in the table can be ungrouped by setting the ``Group by`` under the main *Options* to see the exact expression values per sample (or cell).
-The genes in the table are ordered by the correlation (**rho** column) with respect to the gene selected by users from the Search gene setting.
+The genes in the table are ordered by the correlation (**rho** column) with respect to the selected gene.
 **SD** column reports the standard deviation of expression across samples (or cells).

 .. figure:: figures/psc2.3.png